 What is okay and what’s not okay?
 Since you can’t always predict how things will go in the heat of the moment, it’s better to talk about the possibilities beforehand.

 The Bottom Line on Unicorn Dating

-Unicorn dating is not always as simple as “swiping right” for a night of exciting threesome sex, or finding that “perfect third” to add to your existing relationship.
+Unicorn dating is not always as simple as “swiping right” for a night of exciting threesome sex, or finding that “perfect third” to add to your existing relationship or marriage.
 It might take a little longer than you thought to determine just what you, your partner, and the unicorn want to get out of the experience, and then you’ll need to find a good match in terms of attraction and expectations among all three of you.